Treasures of the Medieval Islamicate World: Stories of Empire and the Everyday

 This era, often referred to as the Islamic Golden Age, parallels the European Renaissance in its transformative impact on knowledge production, artistic expression, and cross-cultural interaction.

-This course will offer a window into life in the medieval Islamicate East, during a period of major transformation and reform.
-Students will be introduced to the sources for this history, in a region spanning from Iran to Afghanistan, Central Asia and western China, in interactive lectures from Oxford Lifelong Learning researchers and their colleagues.
+This day event will offer a window into life in the medieval Islamicate East during a period of major transformation and reform.
+Students will be introduced to the sources for this history, in a region spanning from Iran to Afghanistan, Central Asia and

 Please note: this event will close to enrolments at 23:59 on 25 March 2026.